benzenwen/benzenwen.github.io/_posts/2015-01-28-file-vault-2-master-key.md

-*I originally agreed with the authors of the Infiltrate paper that this encryption was gratuitous (Section 4.5) because the key was stored in the clear, but the name given to the file: "wipekey", it provides for a Core Storage-level mechanism to wipe the disk.
+*I originally agreed with the authors of the Infiltrate paper that this encryption was gratuitous (Section 4.5) because the key was stored in the clear.
+But the name given to the file: "wipekey" is a hint; it provides for a Core Storage-level mechanism to wipe the disk.
+However, it does introduce an vulnerability in that the key can be copied by an attacker, making this type of "wipe" potentially reversible.
+Note that the passphrase or recovery key is still needed to get to the final volume key.

 Much thanks to the authors of those articles.

+_UPDATE:_ Added note about copying unencrypted CoreStorage Volume header.
+Grammar, readability, etc.